spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/monitoring-uptime/getting-started.md

  ```

 This will remove the monitor for laravel.com from the database.
 Want to delete multiple monitors at once?
 Just pass all the urls as comma-separated list.

+Instead of using the `monitor:delete` command you may also manually delete the relevant row in the `monitors` table.